 Thankfully the client laughed, realizing the mismatch between his goal and his desire.
 We then had a fruitful coaching conversation about the difference in his communication style (direct) and that of his S. American external partners (indirect), which was resulting in his impatience and frustration.
 The results of our coaching?
 He reported he had learned to “speak less, listen more, understand; view with the eyes of someone else.”

 You notice this first coaching session starts with an explicit discussion of goals.
 In some cultures it may take several sessions of building trust in the relationship before coaching goals are clarified, and it may come more from the context of the conversation than explicit communication.
-My Korean mentor coaching client said it can take up to 3 sessions.
+My Korean mentor coaching client said it can take up to 3 sessions to build trust before discussing goals.
 And when I listened to Korean coaching students coach, the coaching agreement was more implicit than explicit.

 I avoided the possible loss of a contract by clarifying cultural expectations with a new organization in Japan.
 “Do you want me to show up as my normal Western direct self or adjust my communication for your culture?”
 I asked.
 “Our leaders are based in several countries including the US and need to know how to manage direct communication,” they replied.
 If I had assumed I needed to adjust my communication to more indirect without checking in, I could have lost the contract.
 If I had not checked in and communicated directly and that was not their preference, they could have viewed me as rude and even offensive, resulting in loss of business.
 One of my international contracts includes the option of a getting acquainted session where the clients may want to know more about me and how we will work together before beginning the goal discussion.

 Ready to boost your Cultural Intelligence by further developing your CQ?
-Sign up for our 47 minute recording to help you navigate our culturally complex waters and maintain your competitive edge!
+Coaches, Sign up for our demonstration and discussion recording so you can begin to discover how to navigate our culturally complex waters and maintain your competitive edge!
 ICF, the International Coaching Federation, now recognized the importance of cultural context in their updated coaching competencies.
 (Note: thank you for honoring my copyrighted material by not sharing it or using it for training purposes.
 You are invited to share the link to register with your colleagues.)

 To our success-we are in this together!